-In an integrated configuration, there are two databases involved: your integration (AMS/CRM) database and Communications Professional.
-The power of the integration is the ability to move data between Communications Professional and your database in a timely and predictable way.
+In an integration scenario, there are two databases: your AMS/CRM (i.e., integration) database and Higher Logic Thrive Marketing Professional (Thrive Marketing Professional).
+The integration allows you to manage your records in your AMS/CRM database and then move that data into Thrive Marketing Professional for use there.
 It is helpful to understand not just how the integration works, but also where the data comes from and where to edit it.

 How does the integration work?

-Communications Professional establishes a connection (often referred to as a bridge) that allows Communications Professional to directly communicate with another application or database.
-Your subscribers’ information is accessed in real time, pulling their data into Communications Professional.
-Communications Professional only pulls and stores, email addresses and a unique ID for each person from the integrated database.
-Personal information, like first name, age, or annual spend, is requested in real time from your database, when necessary.
+Thrive Marketing Professional establishes a connection (often referred to as a bridge) that allows it to directly communicate with your AMS/CRM database.
+Your subscriber information is accessed in real time and pulled into Thrive Marketing Professional.
+Thrive Marketing Professional only pulls and stores email addresses and a unique ID for each person from your AMS/CRM.
+Other personal information (such as first name, age, and annual spend) is requested in real time from your AMS/CRM, when necessary.

-Communications Professional regularly synchronizes (syncs) with your integrated database.
-Communications Professional checks for new email addresses that should be brought into Communications Professional from the integrated database.
-The result of a sync is either the creation of, or the updating of, a subscriber in Communications Professional.
+Thrive Marketing Professional regularly synchronizes (syncs) with your your AMS/CRM.
+Thrive Marketing Professional checks for new email addresses that it should import from your AMS/CRM.
+The result of a sync is either the creation of, or the updating of, a subscriber in Thrive Marketing Professional.

-What can also occur, depending upon the integration, is data is sent from Communications Professional back to the integrated database in the form of a writeback.
-For example, if your integrated database supports a field for something like “Do not contact via email,” Communications Professional sends an unsubscribe writeback to update that field in your integrated database.
+What can also occur, depending upon the integration, is data is sent from Thrive Marketing Professional back to the integrated database in the form of a writeback.
+For example, if your integrated database supports a field for something like “Do not contact via email,” Thrive Marketing Professional sends an unsubscribe writeback to update that field.

-In addition to the sync process, subscribers can also be brought into Communications Professional via a file import.
+In addition to the sync process, subscribers can also be brought into Thrive Marketing Professional via a file import.
 Usually this is for a list that’s needed for marketing communications, but is not appropriate to be in the main database.
-Subscribers brought into Communications Professional this way are not pushed into the integrated database.
+Subscribers brought into Thrive Marketing Professional this way are not pushed into the integrated database.

-The Source column in a subscriber listing, indicates if a subscriber came from the integration or an import.
+The Source column in a subscriber listing, indicates whether a subscriber came from the integration or an import (labeled as "upload").

-If a previously imported subscriber record is subsequently found to match the same email address for a synced record, the unique ID from the integrated database will be added to the subscriber record in Communications Professional so that only one subscriber record exists.
+If a previously imported subscriber record is subsequently found to match the same email address for a synced record, the unique ID from the integrated database will be added to the subscriber record in Thrive Marketing Professional so that only one subscriber record exists.